GrapeCity/DsExcel-Java/README.md

 ### New Features
 * The performance of workbook.fromJson() method has been enhanced when the JSON file contains multiple styles.
 * Users can now import and export spreadsheets that contain macros.
 While these will not be executed, the macros will now be preserved when saving.
-* The support for loading and saving GrapeCity SpreadJS JSON files with shapes have been added.
+* The support for loading and saving SpreadJS JSON files with shapes have been added.
 * Users can now set rich text format in the cells by applying different styles to the textual information entered in the cell.
 * While working with custom named styles, users can now modify an existing style and add it to the Styles collection.
 * Users can now export Excel files with vertical text to PDF.